Have you got your copy of: You, Yourself & the World yet?

 If you haven’t got your copy yet, It’s ok.
 Luckily, you have landed on a sneak peak post where I provide excusive access to two questions and answers from the 1st section of the book: Solo travel questions – When It’s just a thought

-Although we can’t travel freely at this current time, while we are stuck in our home countries there is no better time to think about future travels.
+Although we can’t travel freely at this current time with the pandemic, while we are stuck in our home countries there is no better time to think about and prepare for future travels.

 I was in that same position once.
 All I could do was daydream about wandering and exploring the world.
 To begin with the practicality and reality was just unrealistic, somebody like me couldn’t just go traveling around the world.
 As much as I loved the idea, life stopped me, I couldn’t afford it, I didn’t have the means to do it.
 I made any excuse under the sun as a valid reason why I could not – It took years to convince myself to actually do it.
 And I did, back in 2010.

 Fear of the unknown

 It was only years later I realised the excuses were just fear.
 It was fear of the unknown because I didn’t have answers to the solo travel questions spinning around my mind.
 As confident as I thought I was, against the grain and free-spirited, It was the fear of the unknown that stopped me before I built the courage.
 Our brains are conditioned for what we know, we are creatures of habit no matter how free-spirited or against the grain we think we are.

 This is not a guide book, It’s not about what to see or do, and there is no dictating on how.
 It’s for you to gain a deeper understanding if you are looking to solo travel long term in the future.
 For those looking to go for a minimum of 6 months.
 For those of you looking to go traveling for a year, 2 years, or with no end date in mind,.

 Solo travel questions when It's just a thought